falcosecurity/libs/test/vm/README.md

 ## Maintenance Overhead Projection

-- Occasionally update [kernels.jsonl](kernels.jsonl) kernel test grid.
+- Periodically update the [kernels.jsonl](kernels.jsonl) kernel test grid as needed to include new kernels or remove outdated ones.
-- Add new containers to support newest clang/llvm or gcc compilers for building drivers.
+- Introduce new containers to support the latest versions of clang/llvm or gcc compilers for building drivers.
-- Update project if either scap-open or driver build setup changes.
+- Keep the project updated in case there are changes to the scap-open utility or the driver build setup.
-- Add additional tips as issues or problems with building or running Falco drivers come up (re-use this project as troubleshooting guide for both devs and end users).
+- Continuously add additional tips and troubleshooting information as new issues or problems arise.